 In August, Sainsbury’s made a huge move when provided a four per cent pay rise to its 137,000 store colleagues, which it called their “highest pay increase in over a decade”.

 It’s a stark contrast from Tesco, which announced a £6.4bn loss in April – the worst in its 96-year history.

 The CEO of the UK’s largest supermarket, Dave Lewis, is eagerly trying to turn around the fortunes of the floundering firm and the latest effort in his campaign was to sell off the Korean arm of Tesco for £4.2bn.

 to ease financial woes.
 Lidl, meanwhile, has said the Living Wage investment will cost the company £9m.
 Other firms like Costa have warned that the price of products will increase

 Gottschlich continued: “We recognise that every employee forms an integral part of team Lidl, and each individual’s contribution is valued.
 It’s therefore only right that we show our commitment, in the same way that the team commit to the business and our customers each and every day, by ensuring a wage that supports the cost of living.
 “As a result, Lidl employees will be amongst the best paid in the supermarket sector, and that’s something I feel incredibly proud about.”
 The company is also planning an expansion by opening 300 small and medium-sized stores in London areas

+and expects a £30m loss on the deal.
+The decision was made as the number four supermarket conceded it would have required considerable investment to make the local venture a success.
+Discussing its growth plans for the small local sector, Richard Taylor, Lidl UK property director, said: “As we continue with our ambitious store expansion programme across the UK we’re seeing strong demand, particularly within the Greater London area, for an intelligent retail choice like Lidl.
 “The nature of our store concepts mean that customers will be able to carry out their full weekly shop no matter which store they visit, and have confidence that prices will remain consistent across all locations.
 We are looking forward to offering our fantastic value and quality products to more customers, as well as bringing new jobs and investment across London in the not-too-distant future.”
 By Zen Terrelonge

 Share this story